vaibhavmagon/Algorithms/README.md

-# Problem Solving using JavaScript!
+# Algorithms / Problems solved using JavaScript!

 This repo contains files with various problems and algorithms solved in pure Javascript (for the love of it) :-)